sedelpeuch/ronoco/ronoco-documentation/src/index.md

 The last one is **ronoco-ui** a web client allowing to use the two previous modules.
 It provides utilities for the robot (registering positions, launching a program, stopping the server etc).
 Moreover, it allows defining programs using a no-code interface like NodeRed or Scratch (WIP)

+## Can ronoco be used on my robot?

+To use ronoco with your robot it is necessary that it has the following specifications:
+1. For a manipulator robot it is necessary that it is compatible with **MoveIt**.
+Ronoco mainly uses MoveIt to control the manipulator robots and the rviz visualization topics
+2. For a rolling robot it is necessary that it is compatible with **MoveBase**.
+Ronoco uses the SimpleActionClient of move base for navigation.
+The robot will also have to provide a topic where it publishes its current position (typically /amcl_pose) as well as a topic allowing it to be teleoperated (typically /cmd_vel)

+If your robot meets these specifications you can use ronoco with it!